 Why use Antibacterial Essential Oils for the skin?

 Hand sanitisers are a good way to help reduce the spread of flu viruses, especially now during the Covid-19 virus, but the alcohol can dry out our hands in the long term.
 Nature produces its own array of plant based, alcohol free anti-bacterial sanitisers that we can also use.
-A number of existing brands, such as Simple and xxx already use essential oils such as tea tree, peppermint and eucalyptus for their antibacterial properties.
+A number of existing brands, such as Simple already use essential oils such as tea tree, peppermint and eucalyptus for their antibacterial properties.
 Products like face wash and acne treatment for example contain tea tree oils.

 Types of essential oils